xerocopy/-Customer-Churn-Model-and-Deployment_1-2-MLOps/README.md

 This is the deployment repository for Customer-Churn-Project.

 ### Description
-Deploy the customer-churn web app using flaskapi, gunicorn and terraform.
+Deploy the customer-churn web app using flaskapi, gunicorn, fargate and terraform.

 ### Key Technologies